Muhammad-AbuSenna/Smart-Parking-System-Project/README.md

 ### Note:
-Check other branches in this repository for source code and video of the system working.
+Check other files in this repository for source code and video of the system working.